Create a high quality invoice now!Make an Invoice Now

-A self-billing invoice is used when a purchaser issues an invoice to the seller along with payment instead of waiting for the seller to send an invoice.
+A self-billing invoice is used when a purchaser issues an invoice to the seller along with payment (normally the seller issues the invoice to the buyer).

 Self-Billing Invoice Meaning

 The process of self-billing allows a customer to prepare an invoice and issue payment quickly to the seller.
 In a normal business relationship between a buyer and seller, the seller sends an invoice to the buyer after goods have been delivered.
 Where the number of goods are different upon every delivery, it’s sometimes better for the buyer to issue the invoice.

 Self-billing is also commonly used in business relationships that lack physical deliveries.